Mark IV (software): Origins

 John Postley had previously worked as the head of Rand Corporation's Data Processing department, but left in 1960 to work for Advanced Information Systems (AIS), a recently formed programming firm.
 At Rand he had seen that much of the programming effort being expended was producing reports, and began to wonder if there was a generalized solution to this problem.

 He soon found a customer willing to pay them to find out; Douglas Aircraft.
 Their Missiles and Space Systems division had about 100 different file formats being generated across a suite of IBM machines including IBM 701, 704 and 709's.
-There was no centralized organization for these systems and each user developed their own programs and formats.
-In order to streamline their operations, they were replacing many of these systems with an IBM 7090.
-They hired AIS to move their reports to the new system, and agreed to allow Postley to solve the problem with a "file management system".
+There was no centralized organization for these systems and each user developed their own programs, which all used custom file formats.
+In order to streamline their operations, Douglas was replacing many of these systems with a single IBM 7090.
+They hired AIS to move their existing reports to the new system, and agreed to allow Postley to solve the problem with a "file management system".

 GIRLS

 The resulting system was known as GIRLS, for Generalized Information Retrieval and Listing System.
 It was first revealed publicly in December 1962.
 At the time, it was described as a system that intended to solve the problem of the growing number of programs being run, and especially the number of different files they generated, which could number in the "tens or perhaps hundreds of such files in a single company".
 Generating reports was normally accomplished in COBOL or one of the many similar programming languages, but as the authors noted, while this was suitable for developing reports that would be run all the time it was far too time consuming for the large number of one-time ad-hoc reports that managers demanded.

 A number of report generator programs had been introduced by the early 1960s, but they generally had little or no flexibility to adapt to different file formats.
-While they were useful for taking the known output of one program and formatting it, they could only be used with one program's file at a time.
-GIRLS was an attempt to deal with this problem by adding a system to allow the programmer to describe the file format in much more detail, including details on various data types (fields) and the way they could be collected together into large entries (records).
-These could be described as relative offsets which gave it the ability to handle variant records.
-The fields themselves could be fixed or variable length, delimited or not, and many other options.
+While they were useful for taking the known output of one program and formatting it to produce ad-hoc reports, they could only be used with one program's file at a time.
+GIRLS was an attempt to deal with this problem by adding a system to allow the programmer to describe the file format in much more detail, including details on various data types (fields) and the way they could be collected together into larger entries (records).
+These could be described as a series of fixed or variable length fields, delimited by column or delimiter characters, and the ability to handle optional fields which would be present only if a certain value was found in another field, allowing it to handle variant records.